MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/services-fail-to-start-error-1079.md

 ## Symptoms

-One of more of the following services may fail to start on a computer that's running Windows 7:
+One or more of the following services may fail to start on a computer that's running Windows 7:

 - Windows Time (W32Time)
 - Windows Event Log (eventlog)